sieuwerts/zmk-config-corne/README.md

 maintain a good flow when typing.
 I currently have three layers, one default layer, a momentary system layer and a gaming toggle layer.

-#### Default layer
+#### Base layer

-As the name suggests, this is the default layer from which I aim to have most functionality easily accessible.
+As the name suggests, this is the base layer from which I aim to have most functionality easily accessible.
 I use a QWERTY layout for the alphas while using vertical combos for numerals (and tab since I want a dedicated esc key) and horisontal combos for my most commonly used symbols.
 From here, I can